nliautaud/pico-pages-images/README.md

 `image.width` | 800
 `image.height` | 600
 `image.size` | width="800" height="600"
-`image.metatitle` | Fido Playing with his Bone `image.metadesc` | The other day, Fido got a new bone, and he became really captivated by it.
+`image.meta.title` | Fido Playing with his Bone `image.meta.description` | The other day, Fido got a new bone, and he became really captivated by it.

 ## Files location